 To this extent EASA participates and chair a European Strategic Coordination Platform including representatives of key industry stakeholders, Member States and EU Institutions.
-The collaboration shall contribute at harmonising aviation stakeholder’s objectives and has made possible the development of the first common strategy for cybersecurity in aviation, in accordance with aspirations and principles stated in the agreed Charter.
+The collaboration is contributing at harmonising aviation stakeholder’s objectives and has made possible the development of the first common strategy for cybersecurity in aviation, in accordance with aspirations and principles stated in the agreed Charter.
 The involved stakeholders are also in the process of defining a common roadmap in order to implement this strategy.

 To promote voluntary information sharing and expert collaboration, EASA is supporting the creation of a European Centre for Cybersecurity in Aviation (ECCSA) and providing the initial operational capabilities in collaboration with CERT-EU.